-About UX Writing - tips, best practices, and examples
+About UX writing - tips, best practices, and examples

 Every type of writing follows its own rules.